Skip to content

 Popular High-Temperature Plastics

-Temperature ratings can range from 50 degrees Celsius (122 degrees Fahrenheit) to 240 degrees Celsius (464 degrees Fahrenheit), depending on the plastic material.
+Temperature ratings for these plastics can range from 50 degrees Celsius (122 degrees Fahrenheit) to 240 degrees Celsius (464 degrees Fahrenheit), depending on the material.
 High-temperature labels are typically reserved for plastics with a maximum operating temperature of 300 degrees Fahrenheit or higher.
 Some popular plastic products that fit this range include:

 Key Factors That Affect the Performance in High-Temperature Environments

-Four main factors affect plastic materials’ performance when exposed to high temperatures.
-These are as follows:
+Four main factors affect plastic materials’ performance when exposed to high temperatures:

 These factors work together to determine how well the material will withstand heat exposure for a long period.